-If you’re like us, you started the summer off resolved to severely limit your kid’s screen time—but after enduring a couple of months of sibling bickering and reading the same story for the thousandth time, you may feel yourself weaken.
+If you’re like us, you're starting the summer off resolved to severely limit your kid’s screen time—but after enduring a couple of weeks of sibling bickering and reading the same story for the thousandth time, you may feel yourself weaken.
 Never fear, you can still triumph over the siren call of the iPad.
 Here are some ideas that will not only keep your kids’ minds and bodies active, but may help make them into tomorrow’s environmentalists.

 1. Go for a walk—even just around the block